 - Lemon Juice

-- Vegetables of your choice (broccoli can go pretty well, add bell peppers, carrots, some corn kernels- remember, we’re here to have fun!)
+- Vegetables of your choice (broccoli can go pretty well, add bell peppers, carrots, and some corn kernels- remember, we’re here to have fun!)

 How to Cook?

 - Heat the olive oil in a pan that is roomy, (and if we recommend, non-toxic.
 If you want to know more about non-toxic cookware, you can read our article update on it!).
-Toss in some onions, red pepper, vegetables and the spices and cook for a good 3-4 minutes, till the onions turn translucent and the vegetables are cooked.
-You can also follow an alternate sauce recipe by roasting onion, red pepper and tomato on the stove top or in the oven and then blend it all together.
+Toss in some onions, red pepper, vegetables and spices and cook for a good 3-4 minutes, till the onions turn translucent and the vegetables are cooked.
+You can also follow an alternate sauce recipe by roasting onion, red pepper and tomato on the stovetop or in the oven and then blending it all together.
 Either way, you will get a nice, smoky flavour that will help your pasta achieve the heights of culinary genius.

 - After that, add diced tomatoes, raw pasta, nutritional yeast, stock and plant milk.
 Stir for 10-12 minutes and check if the pasta is al dente.
-You will see that while cooking it, most of the liquid is absorbed by the pasta which will give it a rich flavor.
+You will see that while cooking it, most of the liquid is absorbed by the pasta which will give it a rich flavour.
 You can add a dollop of peanut butter to add to its creamy and nutty texture, or you can omit it altogether if you have nut allergies.
 Season with salt and pepper.